jl4282/csci-ua.0480-spring2016-010/slides/27/react-webpack-continued.markdown

 * {:.fragment} props are controlled _externally_ by whatever is rendering your component (via attributes in JSX!)
 * {:.fragment} state is managed by the component itself
+* {:.fragment} changing state causes a re-render
+* {:.fragment} props are immutable (you can set it when creating a component, but you can't change it afterwards)

 </section>